libp2p/interface-connection/README.md

 #### Get a connection data collector

-- `JavaScript` - `stream.sink`
+- `JavaScript` - `stream.drain`

-This getter returns a reference to the connection "sink", which is an iterator that consumes (or drains) a source.
+This getter returns a reference to the connection "sink", which is an iterator that drains a source.

 #### Close connection